|

 exercise and meals is essential.
 Without proper timing, good nutrition and exercise alone are ineffective.
 Sleep times

+and sleep duration must also adhere to the schedule.
 No temporary fixes.
 The program is strategic and not tactical.
 For this reason, the Wakeup Diet forbids

 temporary "fixes," such as snacking to "increase the blood sugar."
 The cost of temporary "fixes" is sleep or cataplexy